gsanchietti/docs/administrator-manual/en/dedalo.rst

 How to install it
 =================

-* Install the server component: https://nethesis.github.io/icaro/docs/provisioning/
+* install the server component: https://nethesis.github.io/icaro/docs/provisioning/
  This procedure uses Vagrant to provision a Digital Ocean (DO) droplet.
 If you prefere to use another cloud provider, edit Vagrantfile accordingly.

-* Configure the server in order to make it possibile to login: https://nethesis.github.io/icaro/docs/configuration/
+* configure the server in order to make it possibile to login: https://nethesis.github.io/icaro/docs/configuration/

-* Install the client component in your NethServer: https://nethesis.github.io/icaro/docs/client_installation/
+* install the client component in your |product|: https://nethesis.github.io/icaro/docs/client_installation/

-* Please remind that the installation requires at least 3 ethernet interfaces:
+* please remind that the installation requires at least 3 ethernet interfaces:

   * 1 for normal LAN clients, marked with green role (you need it even if unused, it can be a VLAN)
   * 1 (or more) for Internet connection, marked with red role